USFS Pelican

 USFS Pelican was an American fisheries science research ship and fishery patrol vessel that operated along the United States East Coast and the United States Gulf Coast and in the waters of the Territory of Alaska.
 She was part of the United States Bureau of Fisheries (BOF) fleet from 1930 to 1940.
-She then served as US FWS Pelican in the fleet of the Fish and Wildlife Service – from 1956 the United States Fish and Wildlife Service – from 1940 to 1958.
+She then served as US FWS Pelican in the fleet of the Fish and Wildlife Service – which in 1956 became the United States Fish and Wildlife Service – from 1940 to 1958.
 She served as a fishery patrol vessel while on loan to the Washington Department of Fish and Wildlife from 1958 to 1970, then briefly returned to the Fish and Wildlife Service's successor agency, the National Marine Fisheries Service.
-Her United States Government service ended when she was sold into private hands in 1972, and she remained extant as of 2010.
+Her United States Government service ended when she was sold into private hands in 1972, and she remained extant as of 2018.

-In 2017 Captain Patrick Burns and Captain John (Johnny) Sylvester purchased the Pelican from Marilyn Masland.
-She is currently moored in Deer Harbor on Orcas Island, WA.
-In 2018 she was brought up the Inside Passage to Alaska and back to Washington.